NicosNicolaou16/PercentagesWithAnimationCompose/README.md

 # Percentages with Animation Compose

-This library built to give to other developers an easy way to implement percentages with custom Compose view and animation such as linear, circular, circle and gradient circle percentages. <br />
+This library is designed to provide developers with an easy way to implement percentages with custom Compose views and animations, including linear, circular, circle, and gradient circle percentages. <br />
-Support me and I will appreciate if you provide me your feedback(s).<br />
+Your support is greatly appreciated, and I would be grateful if you could share your feedback. <br />

 The library contain/features: